-It can be costly to keep track of all of these and might be better to keep the most likely and search again when off the main sequences
+It can be costly to keep track of all of these and might be better to keep the most likely and search again if you are off the sequences

 There are 5 parts to search:

 - 1. Initial state

 - 2. Actions possible at each state

 - 3. Transition model (result of each action)

 - 4. Goal test (are we there yet?)

 - 5. Path costs/weights (not stored in states) (related to performance measure)